-The remarkable D-EYE Vet, a portable retinal imaging system for animals
+The remarkable D-EYE Vet, a Smartphone-Based Retinal Imaging System for animals

 D-EYE Vet turns a smartphone into a portable retinal camera, capable of recording and transmitting high-definition photos and videos of the posterior of animal eyes for clinical assessment.